Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/preface.typ

 Unlike traditional academic papers or reference manuals, this guide:

 - *Tells a story*:
-  Concepts build progressively, motivating each idea before formalizing it
+  Concepts build progressively, motivating each idea before formalizing it.
 - *Shows real code*:
-  Every concept is backed by working Rust implementations
+  Every concept is backed by working Rust implementations.
 - *Balances rigor and intuition*:
-  Mathematical precision is maintained while providing accessible explanations
+  Mathematical precision is maintained while providing accessible explanations.
 - *Connects to practice*:
-  Real-world applications and case studies demonstrate where these techniques shine
+  Real-world applications and case studies demonstrate where these techniques shine.
 - *Provides multiple paths*:
-  Skip sections that don't match your goals, or deep-dive where interested
+  Skip sections that don't match your goals, or deep-dive where interested.

 == Structure of This Guide